shimigami0133/Bank_optimization/README.md

 # Bank_optimization

-# The main aim of the project to distribute the money of the bank into diiferent classes like vehicle loan,..... in such a way that they obtain maximum profit.
+# The main aim of the project to distribute the money of the bank into different classes like vehicle loan,..... in such a way that they obtain maximum profit.

   In this project there are two phases